pkwiek/unittesting-workshop/README.md

 Run pytest.
 You should observe errors and how long it take to perform only two tests.
 Uncomment lines of code, they are described with an appropriate comment and rerun the tests.
 If you want to learn more about mocking with pytest, read about `pytest-mock`.
+Mocking a dependency is not always as easy as in this example.